CafeDataPM/fields-of-mistria-first-spring-strategy/README.md

 This analysis is based on fixed assumptions and base crop values.
 Results may change if game updates modify crop prices, seed costs, crop availability, harvest timing, or farming mechanics.
 The simulation also excludes quality modifiers, player skills, processing, and the energy or time required to farm.

 ## Final Recommendation

 The final recommendation will identify the strategy that produces the highest ending Tesserae balance by Day 28, while explaining the trade-off between fast cash generation, ROI, crop profitability, and farm-plot usage.

-The final recommendation will identify the strategy that produces the highest ending Tesserae balance by Day 28, while explaining the trade-off between fast cash generation, ROI, crop profitability, and farm-plot usage.